-This country-specific Q&A provides an overview to Cartels laws and regulations that may occur in Norway.
+This country-specific Q&A provides an overview of Cartels laws and regulations applicable in Norway.

 What is the relevant legislative framework?

 The relevant legislative framework for cartel prohibition in Norway is section 10 of the Norwegian Competition Act of 5 March 2004 (the “Competition Act”) and Article 53 of the Agreement on European Economic Area (“EEA”).
 These provisions mirror Article 101 of the Treaty on the Functioning of the European Union (“TFEU”), and prohibit any agreements between undertakings, decisions by associations of undertakings and concerted practices which have as their object or effect the prevention, restriction or distortion of competition.